-To the casual outsider, Benfica’s apparently successful 1966/67 season appeared to be just the latest in a long line of trophy-winning campaigns.
-With huge pride derived from Portugal’s third place finish in the 1966 World Cup, the club and its players were at the heart of a vibrant era for the nation’s game.
-Domestically, Benfica would take back the Primeira Divisão title from city rivals Sporting with ease, their sixth title success in eight seasons and the passport back into their beloved European Cup.
+To the casual outsider, Benfica’s successful 1966-67 season appeared to be just the latest in a long line of trophy-laden campaigns for the Lisbon giants.
+With great pride and optimism derived from the national team’s third place finish at the 1966 World Cup, the club and its players were at the heart of a vibrant era for the Portuguese game.
+Domestically Benfica would take back the Primeira Divisão title from city rivals Sporting with ease, their sixth title success in eight seasons and the passport back into their beloved European Cup.

-On December 5th 1966, news emerged from Lisbon of the random and violent death of the Benfica defender Luciano.
-After morning training, seven of the club’s players were relaxing in the club’s Whirlpool Jacuzzi when an electrical fault developed.
+On December 5th 1966 news emerged from Lisbon of the random and violent death of the Benfica defender Luciano.
+After morning training seven of the club’s players had been relaxing in the club’s Whirlpool Jacuzzi when an electrical fault developed.
 The players started to receive severe electric shocks and the unfortunate Luciano was killed instantly.
 He was 26 years old.

 Luciano’s funeral had the largest, public turnout ever seen in the Algarve and a street near the stadium of his first club bears his name to this day.
 There also remains a permanent exhibition of memorabilia dedicated to the player in the Caso do Benfica in Olhão.
 Benfica played the rest of their home games that season in black and dedicated their Pyrrhic title success to Luciano’s memory.